 Tools and Guidance to Start Now

-For some people, “retirement” seems like a dream that will never come true, and others—ready or not—are almost there.
+For some people, retirement seems like a dream that will never come true, and others—ready or not—are almost there.

-Whichever boat you are in, make sure you are headed in the right direction and taking steps today that will drive you toward your retirement savings goals.
+Make sure you are headed in the right direction and taking steps today that will drive you toward your retirement savings goals.

-There is no “right” age to retire.
-Although you may be eligible to withdraw your 401k savings at age 59½ or to collect full Social Security retirement benefits at 67, the right time for you to retire will depend on many things:
+There is no right age to retire.
+Although you may be eligible to withdraw your 401(k) savings at age 59½ or to collect full Social Security retirement benefits at 67, the right time for you to retire will depend on many things: